popey/unsnap/README.md

 unsnap check
 ```

-*Note*: In this mode, no scripts are generated, no data is changed, and no flatpaks are installed, but an activity log file is generated.
+*Note*: In this mode, no scripts are generated, no data is changed, and no flatpaks are installed, but an `unsnap.log`file is generated.

 ## Application data